Charles L. Coon

-Coon was directly involved in the founding and financing of the Negro Tuberculosis Sanatorium in Wilson, N.C.
+Coon was directly involved in the founding and financing of the Negro Tuberculosis Sanatorium in Wilson, North Carolina.
 Coon's interests in history were focused on the history of education in North Carolina, and he published numerous articles on the subject.
 Coon was also well known for his controversial 1909 address, "Public Taxation and Negro Schools," which argued that education for African American school children was not a drain on white taxes.